Commonly asked questions on the legal issues relating to unfair dismissal

 - There should be a meeting between the employee and employer to discuss the alleged offence.
 Legally, the employee can be represented at this meeting by a trade union representative or colleague.

 - The employee should have the opportunity to appeal against any sanction.

 Qualification to make a claim

-To balance the interests of employers and employees, there is a short period at the start of employment when employees do not enjoy protection from unfair dismissal, known as the 'qualifying period’.
+To balance the interests of employers and employees, there is a period at the start of employment when employees do not enjoy protection from unfair dismissal, known as the 'qualifying period’.
 There are two qualifying periods for claiming unfair dismissal:

 Employees employed before 6 April 2012 require one year’s continuous service in order to be able to claim unfair dismissal.